 So, recognising your body via sensing and tuning in to apprehend the held and bound tension is the path to breaking the vase of tension and letting go, what the Tibetans describe as chod, when bound sticks fall apart after a rope is cut.

-Allied to this beginning, your body is placed in certain postures that are very strong and aligned, and which can be easily tested for structural validity.
+Allied to this beginning, in our classes your body is placed in certain postures that are very strong and aligned, and which can be easily tested for structural validity.
 Starting with a very strong Standing Posture, the Moving Postures of Tai Chi are then explained and demonstrated and tested.
 A “Form”, which is the collected postures of Tai Chi, is a set of repeated motions that often have recurring physical motifs.
-It is the essential Motifs of Movement that Jan tries to impart; to de-construct what is otherwise a bewildering routine of ritualised motion, made deliberately fuzzy and vague by uninformed and unknowing peddlers of “Chinese mysticism”.
+It is the essential Motifs of Movement that Jan tries to impart; to de-construct what is otherwise a bewildering routine of ritualised motion, made deliberately fuzzy and vague by uninformed and unknowing peddlers of “Chinese Mysticism”.

 The whole premise of Taoism is very attractive, but at the core of your life is a physical body that exists in a heavy, breathing 3-dimensional space-time.
 We must have a strong body before we can talk about more abstract and abstruse concepts such as Qi and Shen.

 These fundamentals- posture, breathing, awareness, can be tested and refined through practice.
 Tai Chi Ireland offers detailed, serious and comprehensive tuition in the powerful, life-changing movement and mind arts of Tai Chi and Qi Gong.
-With 25 years experience working with some leading masters in their respective fields, Jan Golden and his instructors can offer you a body and mind-opening education in the potential of your body for relaxed power and strength, body awareness, balanced, smooth and co-ordinated movement plus a very subtle and fine method of mindfulness.
+With 26 years experience working with some leading masters in their respective fields, Shifu Jan Golden and his instructors can offer you a body and mind-opening education in the potential of your body for relaxed power and strength, body awareness, balanced, smooth and co-ordinated movement plus a very subtle and fine method of mindfulness.
 Suitable for anyone of any age, it can enhance any professional sport and repair many long-term postural problems, as well as providing a wealth of other benefits.
 Try out a class today.

 “Our deep history was spent, at different times, in ancient oceans, small streams and savannahs, not office buildings, ski slopes and tennis courts.
 We were not designed to live past the age of eighty, sit on our kleisters for … Read More »